3.1.2.2. eProsima Extensions

 ids.push_back(0xABCD);

-// Alternatively, configure with no IDs and add them afterwards
+// Alternatively, add them individually

-// unique for the current machine
+// unique ID for the current machine

 // [OPTIONAL] ThreadSettings for listening thread